What's Bin Did and What's Bin Hid: History

 In late 1964, Peter Eden and Geoff Stephens offered Donovan a recording contract with Pye Records in the UK.
 Donovan had performed around Britain and had become well known in British folk circles before his record contract.
 His 1964 demo tapes (released as Sixty Four in 2004) show a great resemblance to both Woody Guthrie and Bob Dylan, which probably prompted the "British answer to Bob Dylan" press line that was subsequently released.
 What's Bin Did and What's Bin Hid is notable because it captures Donovan at a point where his style and vision were starting to diverge significantly from those of Guthrie and Dylan.

 The music primarily consists of Donovan singing and playing mouth harp and acoustic guitar, much like his live performances of the time.
 He still had some vestiges of Woody Guthrie's style, and here covers Guthrie's "Riding In My Car" (titled here as "Car Car").
 What's Bin Did and What's Bin Hid also includes British folk ("Tangerine Puppet") and elements of jazz ("Cuttin' Out").

 Donovan re-recorded "Catch the Wind" for the album, which was initially released as his debut single in the UK on 12 March 1965.

 Other musicians featured on the album are Brian Locking on bass, Skip Alan (who joined the Pretty Things later the same year) on drums, and Gypsy Dave on kazoo.

+Reception

+The initial Billboard magazine review compared Donovan to America's Bob Dylan, but said that "Though his style and music resemble that of Dylan, he nonetheless 's distinctive, unusual and expert to his field, enough to stand on his own."

+John Bush on AllMusic reviewed the album and said that "Though he was often derided at the time as a pale imitation of Bob Dylan, there isn't a lot of evidence here", continuing "...but his style is his own, slanted toward the mysticism of British folk less than the earthiness of its American cousin."